bartkemps/tring/README.md

 namespace Ternary3.IO
 ```

-A stream that converts an Int3T stream to a byte stream.
-This stream reads Int3T values from the underlying Int3T stream and converts them to bytes using the BinaryTritEncoder.
+A stream that converts an Int3T stream to a byte stream, allowing ternary data to be written in binary format for storage or transmission.

 **Constructors:**
 - `public Int3TToByteStream(Int3TStream source, bool mustWriteMagicNumber = true, bool leaveOpen = false)` - Initializes a new instance of the Int3TToByteStream class with the specified source stream, magic number behavior, and stream closing behavior.